RRPharaoh/ml-project-supervised-learning/README.md

 The first model I implemented was a multiple Regression Model after utilizing a standard scaler to normalize the values within the dataset.
 I then followed with a random forest classifier.

 ### Results
-Both models had an accuracy at about 79% which indicates consistency with predictiion, to be fair, it
+- Both models had an accuracy at about 79% which indicates consistency with predictiion,
+- The recall for both models is the same at approximately 63.3%.
+Recall,  which indicates the ability of the model to correctly identify positive instances.
+- The F1 score for both models is aproximately 65.5% which is a combination of precision and recall score.
+In  conclusion Both models have a balanced performance with similar accuracy, recall, and F1-score however better fitting and more testing could provide better results